richardkorneisel/intro-to-python/readme.md

 <details>
 <summary>Checkpoint</summary>
-- When do we use a return? (do we use it for if statements?, loops? or something else)
+- When do we use a return? (do we use it for if statements?, loops? or something else)</br>
-- What is the difference between an explict and implict return?
+- What is the difference between an explict and implict return?</br>
-- What type of return does javascript and python use?
+- What type of return does javascript and python use?</br>
-- Wooo default values, when could those be useful?
+- Wooo default values, when could those be useful?</br>
 </details>

 ## You do: Exercise: Temperature Converter (25 minutes / 2:20)